ppr350/Calculator/README.md

 ### When user press a button, it has to figure out what button was pressed:

 #### if the button is a number :
-- it registers the number
+- It registers the number
 - It shows the number on the current screen
 - If the current screen is on its default mode, it shows “0”.
 In this case, the number replaces the “0”
 - It can also be after one of the operators was entered.
 In this case, the previous screen shows all the previously entered values